alai031/final-project-alai031-borte012-bsaki001/README.md

  > * resulting movies that match the query sent to the program.
  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
- > * Decorator: We picked the decorator design pattern because it will extend the class for movies and dynamically separate the info from the movie object so it does not
- > * take too much memory on the stack
- > * Factory Method:
  > *
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.